-The accounting policies presented below have been applied with respect to all the reporting periods presented in the separate financial statements, save for the presentation change in the separate statement of profit or loss and separate statement of cash flows discussed in Note 3.2.
+The accounting policies presented below have been applied with respect to all the reporting periods presented in the separate financial statements.

-There were no significant changes in accounting policies in 2023.
+There were no significant changes in accounting policies in 2024.

-The Company applied the following amendments to standards and interpretations approved for use in the European Union as of 1 January 2023:
+The Company applied the following amendments to standards and interpretations approved for use in the European Union as of 1 January 2024: